-PLH 109 Plumbing Lab 1
+PLH 109 Plumbing Lab 1 3 credits 9 lab hours

 Provides hands-on training in three major areas associated with the plumbing career: pipefitting, water pumps and plumbing.
 The first five weeks begin with the assembly of the common piping systems including copper, IPS, PEX and PVC.
 The next five weeks are dedicated to the set-up, service and repair of submersible and jet water pumps.
 The last six weeks will lead the student through installation of basic plumbing systems.
 Co-requisite: PLH 108